Rhossili Downs walk | The Best Walks on the Gower

 If you did want a coffee, or something to eat you can call by the affordable Eddies Bistro, located at the top of the caravan site.

 From Hillend you have two options to return to Rhossili.
-The first option is to walk through the caravan site and follow the grassy path which runs parellel to the beach and past the iconic white house.
+The first option is to walk through the caravan site and follow the grassy path which runs parallel to the beach and past the iconic white house.

 The second and more popular option is to walk past Eddie’s café, down through the dunes and back along the beach towards Rhossili.